silnrsi/libreoffice-linguistic-tools/LinguisticTools/tests/README_testing.txt

 I use two different methods for running tests.
 The first is easier to run and easier to see errors, and is good for running tests slowly, one at a time.
-This approach is to run OpenOffice listening on a socket.
+This approach is to run LibreOffice listening on a socket.
-Use the batch or shell scripts to start OpenOffice and to run the tests, or enter command line commands that do these things.
+Use the batch or shell scripts to start LibreOffice and to run the tests, or enter command line commands that do these things.

 The second is to run from the user directory,